guy477/docugraph/README.md

 ## Overview

-**DocuGraph** is a simple Python tool I built in a day to explore and visualize the relationships within PDF documents.
-It converts text from PDFs into embeddings, creates a similarity-based graph, and visualizes the connections between different text segments.
-It's a fun side project that showcases how text can be represented and analyzed using basic natural language processing techniques.
+**DocuGraph** is a simple Python tool to explore and visualize the relationships within PDF documents.
+It extracts text from PDFs, tokenizes the text, generates embeddings, and then linearly steps over these tokens in the order they appear in the document to create a similarity-based directed graph with relationships based on the embedding similarity of these tokens.

 ## Features